graphql/graphql-spec/spec/Section 2 -- Language.md

 an Emoji (for example `\u{1F4A9}`).

-The hexadecimal number encoded by a Unicode escape sequence must describe a Unicode scalar value, otherwise parsing should stop with an early error.
+The hexadecimal number encoded by a Unicode escape sequence must describe a _Unicode scalar value_, otherwise must result in a parse error.
 For example both sources `"\uDEAD"` and `"\u{110000}"` should not be considered valid {StringValue}.

 Escape sequences are only meaningful within a single-quoted string.
-Within a block string, they are simply that sequence of characters (for example `"""\n"""` represents the Unicode text [U+005C, U+006E]).
+Within a block string, they are simply that sequence of characters (for example `"""\n"""` represents the _Unicode text_ [U+005C, U+006E]).
 Within a comment an escape sequence is not a significant sequence of characters.
 They may not appear elsewhere in a GraphQL document.

-Since {StringCharacter} must not contain some characters, escape sequences must be used to represent these characters.
+Since {StringCharacter} must not contain some code points directly (for example, a {LineTerminator}), escape sequences must be used to represent them.
 All other escape sequences are optional and unescaped non-ASCII Unicode characters are allowed within strings.
 If using GraphQL within a system which only supports ASCII, then escape sequences may be used to represent all Unicode characters outside of the ASCII range.

 For legacy reasons, a _supplementary character_ may be escaped by two fixed-width unicode escape sequences forming a _surrogate pair_.
-For example the input `"\uD83D\uDCA9"` is a valid {StringValue} which represents the same Unicode text as `"\u{1F4A9}"`.
+For example the input `"\uD83D\uDCA9"` is a valid {StringValue} which represents the same _Unicode text_ as `"\u{1F4A9}"`.
 While this legacy form is allowed, it should be avoided as a variable-width unicode escape sequence is a clearer way to encode such code points.

 When producing a {StringValue}, implementations should use escape sequences to represent non-printable control characters (U+0000 to U+001F and U+007F to U+009F).
-Other escape sequences are not necessary, however an implementation may use escape sequences to represent any other range of code points.
-If an implementation chooses to escape a _supplementary character_, it should not use a fixed-width surrogate pair unicode escape sequence.
+Other escape sequences are not necessary, however an implementation may use escape sequences to represent any other range of code points (for example, when producing ASCII-only output).
+If an implementation chooses to escape a _supplementary character_, it should only use a variable-width unicode escape sequence.

 **Block Strings**